 Call your elected representatives local offices and ask if they have a casework agent or constituent advocacy department that can help you receive your benefits.
 Many do and they can expedite your claim.

 Your US Senators and Representative's Office (All info here: Handles.ExtendPUA.org)

 Your Governor's Office

 Your Local Representatives

 Join your state's unemployment or PUA group on Facebook.
-These groups are not official avenues for help, but other people who have been in your situation in your state might be able to help you with advice.
+These groups are NOT official avenues for help, but other people who have been in your situation in your state might be able to help you with advice.
 Many of these are listed in the help doc at ExtendPUA.org/help.
 You can also check the Reddit forum here.